dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

 <Lightbox src="/img/docs/collaborate/databricks-deploy-env-deploy-connection.png" title="Databricks Deployment Connection Settings"/>

 This section will not appear if you are using BigQuery, as all values are inferred from the project's connection.
-The `dataset` will be set in the `Deployment Credentials` section below.
+The **dataset** will be set in the [**Deployment credentials**](#deployment-credentials) section below.

 #### Editable fields